Global Accounting Talent vs. US Hiring: A Cost and Quality Comparison (2026)

 Quality Comparison: What "US-Caliber" Actually Means

-MAVI's vetting process is explicitly designed to solve the quality problem that legacy offshore models create.
-Every candidate admitted to MAVI's network has passed:
+MAVI's vetting process is designed to solve this.
+Every candidate admitted has passed:

-Technical accounting assessment: testing US GAAP knowledge, core accounting processes (month-end close, reconciliations, AR/AP workflows), and financial reporting standards.
-This is not a resume review; it is a skills assessment.
+• Technical accounting assessment: US GAAP knowledge, core accounting processes (month-end close, reconciliations, AR/AP workflows), and financial reporting standards.
+Skills assessment, not resume review.

-Tool proficiency verification: candidates are assessed on the specific tools in MAVI's talent database and matched to client requirements.
-An accountant who claims NetSuite experience but can't articulate the close workflow in that system doesn't pass.
+• Tool proficiency verification: Assessed on specific tools and matched to client requirements.
+A candidate who claims NetSuite experience but can't articulate the close workflow in that system doesn't pass.

-Communication and autonomy evaluation: remote, integrated accounting work is communication-dependent.
-MAVI assesses written and verbal communication, proactive flagging behavior, and the ability to work without constant supervision.
+• Communication and autonomy evaluation: Written and verbal communication, proactive flagging behavior, and the ability to work without constant supervision.

-Professional background verification: credentials, work history, and references are verified as part of the intake process.
+• Professional background verification: Credentials, work history, and references verified during intake.

 Only 2% of applicants pass all four stages.
-This is what "US-caliber" means in the context of MAVI's global talent model – not geographic origin, but the verified ability to perform at the standard US companies require.
+"US-caliber" means verified ability to perform at the standard US companies require.

 Quality Comparison Table